-Parameter Description ERPS Version G.8032v2 provides the following functions: Supports multi-instance in a physical ring.
+Parameter Description ERPS Version Select the ERPS version here.
+Options to choose from are G.8032v1 and G.8032v2 .
+G.8032v2 provides the following functions: Supports multi-instance in a physical ring.
 Supports operation commands: manual, force, and clear.
 Supports to configure the sending of the R-APS PDU destination address with the RING-ID of the physical ring.

-Parameter Description If Ethernet ring nodes running ITU-T G.8032v1 and ITU-T G.8032v2 co-exist on an Ethernet ring, the following configurations should be made on the G.8032v2 device: All physical ring IDs must have the default value of 1.
+Before specifying G.8032v1 for a G.8032v2-running device, delete all ERPS configurations that G.8032v1 does not support.
+Otherwise, the version cannot be changed.
+Changing the ERPS version will lead to the restart of the running protocol.
+The following configurations will check when to change from G.8032v2 to G.8032v1: Manual switch or force switch command will be cleared.
 The major ring instance and sub-ring instance of the interconnection node must have different R-APS VLAN IDs.
+In a physical ring, only one instance is supported.
+If Ethernet ring nodes running ITU-T G.8032v1 and ITU-T G.8032v2 co-exist or an Ethernet ring, the following configurations should be made on the G.8032v2 device: All physical ring IDs must have the default value of 1.
+The major ring instance and sub-ring instance of the interconnection node must have different R-APS VLAN IDs.

-Manual switch or force switch command must not exist.
+Parameter Description Manual switch or force switch command must not exist.
 The physical ring must have only one instance.